US Patent US20110273707 A1, David Labrecque, UMaine Chemistry Dept.,

-The University of Maine is about to receive a full patent on a new type of optical component invented by David Labrecque called a ring diffraction grating.
+The University of Maine has received a full patent on a new type of optical component invented by David Labrecque called a ring diffraction grating.
 A ring grating is a bowl-shaped diffraction grating that diffracts and concentrates light into spectral rings for analysis.
 Ring spectrometers typically utilize a large ring grating, an array sensor, a fiber optic and processing software to generate emission, absorption and fluorescence graphs.
 Scientists use graphs like these to identify chemicals on surfaces, in test tubes, in stars, and even on planets using Mars Rover-type robots.

 The ring grating has some advantages over traditional gratings: The ring grating is circular and works well with low-cost circular lenses and mirrors.
-Since the circular gratings can be made larger, they can concentrate more light.
+Circular gratings can be made to capture and concentrate more light than traditional gratings.
 There is less need for additional optics and more expensive detectors and light sources.
 Separate arc segments of the ring spectra can be filtered and/or processed differently, enabling robust ring spectrometers without moving parts to be designed to do multidimensional experiments like three dimensional (emission, excitation, intensity) fluorescence scans.

 A wide range of scientific instruments can utilize this new type of optical component.
 The range goes from low-cost instruments to be used in astrophysics, chemistry and physics labs in high schools and colleges, to high performance atomic absorption, fluorescence and Raman instruments to be utilized in research labs and industry.